Hannibal046/Awesome-LLM/README.md

 - [Tune Studio](https://studio.tune.app/) - Playground for devs to finetune & deploy LLMs
 - [LLocalSearch](https://github.com/nilsherzig/LLocalSearch) - Locally running websearch using LLM chains
 - [AI Gateway](https://github.com/Portkey-AI/gateway) — Gateway streamlines requests to 100+ open & closed source models with a unified API.
 It is also production-ready with support for caching, fallbacks, retries, timeouts, loadbalancing, and can be edge-deployed for minimum latency.
+- [Wallaroo.AI](https://github.com/WallarooLabs) - Deploy, manage, optimize any model at scale across any environment from cloud to edge.
+Let's you go from python notebook to inferencing in minutes.

 ## Prompting libraries & tools